How to Announce Your Engagement!

 I don’t have parents and neither does Blair, so it was up to us who to announce our engagement to!… I could only hold in my excitement ten minutes before rushing downstairs to announce our engagement news with my friend, flatmate, and then bridesmaid Hannah, before calling my other four bridesmaids!
 I would have loved to tell them all in person but they were situated literally all over the world (as far afield as New York and France) so it had to be via Skype.
 Tears flowed and I flustered over details of the proposal, the ring, and the approximate date they’d be flying home for.
 (Wanting to do so in a special way, I didn’t actually ask the girls to be my bridesmaids right away… buying myself a whole week of the excitement being all about me, naturally!)

 Together we then called our Best Man and our MC to announce our news, reenact the proposal (again), and then lay around talking excitedly about where and when our wedding would be.
-Of course, I started taking notes, writing in my diary and pinning to my heart’s content too.
+Of course, I started writing down all my little love notes from the heart in my diary and pinning to my heart’s content too.
 Little did I know that I’d soon be sharing my wedding diary with the world at large online, let alone that it would become a wedding blog.

 Before social media… Tell siblings, other close family, and anyone else who won’t see it on social media within the first couple of days.
 Then, do a final check through your contacts, Facebook messages and anywhere else, to ensure all the most important, inner circle know before you blast a #shesaidyes hashtag!
 It’s worth it to wait – people get funny about engagement announcements, and will be easily offended if they feel left out.